Notification of Rights

 Consent to Release

-You may consent to release your education records to parents, legal guardians, or other individuals by completing the Consent for Release of Student Information [link to consent to release pdf] form.
+You may consent to release your education records to parents, legal guardians, or other individuals by completing the Consent for Release of Student Information form.
 Such consent should be given in an uncoercive environment.
 Gateway must have a Consent to Release form on file before releasing any non-directory information to someone other than the student.